POLISH MAP OF SCOTLAND RESTORATION

 First Aid Nursing Yeomanry (F.A.N.Y.)

-independent all-female first aid link between front-line fighting units and the
+all-female first aid link between front-line fighting units and the field

-field hospitals.
-The yeomanry title was because all the women were originally
+hospitals.
+The yeomanry title was because all the women were originally mounted

-mounted on horseback.
+on horseback.
 Later, the women became vehicle drivers.
-During the First
+During the First World

-ambulances and set up soup kitchens and troop canteens, often under highly
+set up soup kitchens and troop canteens, often under highly dangerous

-dangerous conditions.
-By the Armistice, they had been awarded many decorations
+conditions.
+By the Armistice, they had been awarded many decorations for

 and 27 Croix de Guerre.